avinassh/blag/content/posts/faster-sqlite.md

 summary: "Researchers at the University of Helsinki and Cambridge attempted to build a faster SQLite using modern programming paradigms like io_uring and disaggregated storage.
 They demonstrate up to a 100x reduction in tail latency.
 These are my notes."
 ---

+<small>Disclosure: I work with one of the paper's authors at Turso</small>

 SQLite is already fast.
 But can we make it even faster?
 Researchers at the University of Helsinki and Cambridge began with this question and published a paper, ["Serverless Runtime / Database Co-Design With Asynchronous I/O"](https://penberg.org/papers/penberg-edgesys24.pdf).
 They demonstrate up to a 100x reduction in tail latency.
 These are my notes on the paper.

 This is the foundational paper behind [Limbo](https://github.com/tursodatabase/limbo), the SQLite rewrite in Rust.
 Let's dive in.